-Mean Median Mode • The mean is a good measure of the central tendency when a data set contains values that are relatively evenly spread with no exceptionally high or low values.
+Mean Median Mode The mean is a good measure of the central tendency when a data set contains values that are relatively evenly spread with no exceptionally high or low values.
 The median is a good measure of the central value when the data include exceptionally high or low values.
-The median is the most suitable measure of average for data classified on an ordinal scale.
-Mode is used when you need to find the distribution peak and peak may be many.
-For example, it is important to print more of the most popular books; because printing different books in equal numbers would cause a shortage of some books and an oversupply of others.
+The median is the most suitable measure of average for data classified on an ordinal scale Mode is used when you need to find the distribution peak and peak may be many.
+For example, it is important to print more of the most popular books; because printing different books in equal numbers would cause a shortage of some books and an oversupply of others classified on an ordinal scale. and an oversupply of others.